ahpex/jira-rest-mock-server/README.md

 This is a simple Express application that provides a "search" route.
 The application reads data from a JSON file and allows for a configurable response delay.

+This mock server tries to mimic the routes and responses of [Jira 9.4.5](https://docs.atlassian.com/software/jira/docs/api/REST/9.4.5/)

 ## Project Structure

 ```none